borncreativeuk/jonathansblog-featured-image-setter/readme.txt

 1. Click the 'Apply' button that shows once you have selected an image

 == Changelog ==

+= 0.2 =
+Update Release - compatibility with wp 6.2

 = 0.1 =
 Initial Release